The Kerr/CFT correspondence and its extensions: a comprehensive review: Acknowledgments

 \section{Acknowledgments}

-This review originates from Lectures given at Iberian Strings 2012 in Bilbao.
-I am very grateful to the organizers I. Bandos, I. Egusquiza, J.L.
-Ma\~nes, M.A.
-Valle and C. Meliveo for the invitation to lecture in this outstanding and agreeable conference.
-I gratefully thank V. Balasubramanian, J. de Boer, B. Chen, C.-M. Chen, B. Chowdury, A. Castro, S. Detournay, J. Jottar, F. Larsen, S. Markoff, K. Murata, M. Rangamani, H. Reall, S. Sheikh-Jabbari, K. Skenderis, A. Strominger, A. Virmani and especially M. Guica and T. Hartman for interesting exchanges during the writing of this review.
-This work is financially supported by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO) via an NWO Vici grant.
-I finally thank the organizers D. Berman, J. Conlon, N. Lambert, S. Mukhi and F. Quevedo of the program ``Mathematics and Applications of Branes in String and M-theory'' at the Isaac Newton Institute, Cambridge for support and hospitality during the final stages of this work.
+This review originates from lectures given at Iberian Strings 2012 in Bilbao.
+I am very grateful to the organizers I.~Bandos, I.~Egusquiza, J.L.~Ma\~nes, M.A.~Valle and C.~Meliveo for the invitation to lecture in this outstanding and agreeable conference.
+I gratefully thank V.~Balasubramanian, J.~de Boer, B.~Chen, C.-M.~Chen, B.~Chowdury, A.~Castro, S.~Detournay, J.~Jottar, F.~Larsen, S.~Markoff, K.~Murata, M.~Rangamani, H.~Reall, S.~Sheikh-Jabbari, K.~Skenderis, A.~Strominger, A.~Virmani and especially M.~Guica and T.~Hartman for interesting exchanges during the writing of this review.
+I also thank the organizers D.~Berman, J.~Conlon, N.~Lambert, S.~Mukhi and F.~Quevedo of the program ``Mathematics and Applications of Branes in String and M-theory'' at the Isaac Newton Institute, Cambridge for support and hospitality during the final stages of the first version of this work.
+I finally thank K.~Hajian, S.S.~Jabbari.
+J.~Lucietti and A.~Seraj for precisions and anonymous referees for suggestions during the update to version 2.
+This work has been financially supported by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO) via an NWO Vici grant.
+It is also currently supported by the FNRS, Belgium and the ERC Starting Grant 335146 ``HoloBHC''.